rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

 0      :=  >=0.0.0, <1.0.0
 ```

-This compatibility convention is different from SemVer in the way it treats
+This matching strategy is different from SemVer in the way it treats
-versions before 1.0.0.
-While SemVer says there is no compatibility before
+versions before 1.0.0: While SemVer says there is no compatibility before
-1.0.0, Cargo considers `0.x.y` to be compatible with `0.x.z`, where `y ≥ z`
+1.0.0, Cargo considers `0.y.b` to be compatible with `0.y.a`, where `b ≥ a`
-and `x > 0`.
+and `y > 0`.
+The version `0.0.z` is not considered compatible with any
+other version.

 It is possible to further tweak the logic for selecting compatible versions
 using special operators, though it shouldn't be necessary most of the time.

-### Caret requirements

-**Caret requirements** are an alternative syntax for the default strategy,
-`^1.2.3` is exactly equivalent to `1.2.3`.

-### Tilde requirements
+### Tilde requirement

-**Tilde requirements** specify a minimal version with some ability to update.
-If you specify a major, minor, and patch version or only a major and minor
+**Tilde requirement** Example `~1.2.3`

+For a tilde requirement, an update is allowed if the new version is newer and
+does not modify the right-most specified integer, unless it is a patch number.
+In other words, if you specify `x.y.z` then `x.y.b` is allowed if b>z.
+If you
-version, only patch-level changes are allowed.
-If you only specify a major
+specify `x.y` then any `x.y.b` is allowed.
+If you specify `x` then any `x.a.b`
-version, then minor- and patch-level changes are allowed.

-`~1.2.3` is an example of a tilde requirement.
+is allowed.

 ```notrust
 ~1.2.3  := >=1.2.3, <1.3.0